Build a fast and modern site with Next.js and headless CMS

-We explain why you should use Next.js together with a headless CMS.
+We explain the major benefits of using Next.js together with a headless CMS.

 In the ever versatile world of front-end frameworks, Next.js is a rising star.
 It enables developers to build really fast sites with React, due to prerendering and other goodies.